 Ventures also pursues strategic investments where, rather than assuming exclusive management responsibilities ourselves, we partner with other market participants.
-These investments are directed at classes of risk other than catastrophe reinsurance, and at times may also be directed at non-insurance risks.
+These investments may be directed at classes of risk other than catastrophe reinsurance, and at times may also be directed at non-insurance risks.
 We find these investments attractive because of their expected returns, and because they provide us with diversification benefits and information and exposure to other aspects of the market.
+For example, we recently executed a definitive agreement to acquire a minority shareholding in Catalina Holdings (Bermuda)

-Examples of these investments include our investments in Tower Hill Insurance Group, LLC. ("THIG"), Tower Hill Holdings, Inc. ("Tower Hill"), Tower Hill Signature Insurance Holdings, Inc. ("Tower Hill Signature") and Tower Hill Re (collectively, the "Tower Hill Companies"), Essent Group Ltd. ("Essent") and Trupanion Inc. ("Trupanion").
+Ltd, a long-term consolidator in the non-life insurance/reinsurance run-off sector, subject to regulatory approval.
+Other examples of strategic investments include our investments in Tower Hill Insurance Group, LLC. ("THIG"), Tower Hill Holdings, Inc. ("Tower Hill"), Tower Hill Signature Insurance Holdings, Inc. ("Tower Hill Signature") and Tower Hill Re (collectively, the "Tower Hill Companies"), which are accounted for under the equity method of accounting.
+We also have investments in Essent Group Ltd. and Trupanion Inc., which are accounted for at fair value and are included in other investments.

 The carrying value of these investments on our consolidated balance sheet, individually or in the aggregate, may differ from the realized value we may ultimately attain, perhaps significantly so.
 For example, we believe that our investment in the Tower Hill Companies, which is recorded under the equity method of accounting in our consolidated financial statements in accordance with generally accepted accounting principles in the U.S. ("GAAP"), would attract a significantly higher valuation than what is currently recognized in our consolidated financial statements.
 However, under GAAP, we are prohibited from recording this investment at fair value.
 In addition, there is no liquid market for this investment.